frannav/frannav/README.md

 ### About me  🧑🏻‍💻

-I´m a junior web developer based in Canary Islands 🇮🇨  and passionate about technology.
+I´m a web developer based in Canary Islands 🇮🇨  and passionate about technology.
 I enjoy learning new things to improve day by day.